 You know it’s time to make a change, but where do you start?
 Do you create or expand your in-house marketing team or is it time for an agency?
-And how do you know the best way to choose one?
 Read on to weigh up the pros and cons of the age-old question of in-house v agency and be equipped to make your decision with confidence.

 Like most things in marketing the answer is that it depends.
 To make it easier, we’ve developed five rules that will guide you through the key issues and decisions.
 Are you struggling to execute your marketing plan with current resources?
 Read on!

 Smart marketers and smart companies know that using a combination of in-house and agency resources can give you the benefits of both approaches and remove many of the drawbacks in the table above.